the French flag Hegel

 During this period he published the three volumes of The Science of Logic.

-The Berlin chair
+The Berlin Chair

-Two years later, a successor to Fichte, who had just died, was sought at the University of Berlin.
-He was offered his professorship and accepted this unexpected promotion.
-He would hold the post for thirteen years until his death.
+Two years later, the University of Berlin sought a successor to Fichte, who had just died.
+Hegel was offered the professorship and accepted what was an unexpected and prestigious appointment, a post he would hold for thirteen years until his death.

-Main works
+Main Works

 The Phenomenology of Spirit